 Crawfish pie is a dish that Louisiana is known for.
 It’s what we serve as an entrée during Mardi Gras, and it’s also popular at other times of the year.

 This special dish has a unique flavor and texture that many people enjoy.
-The key to making a good crawfish pie is to use the right ingredients, and to pair them with the right side dishes.
+The key to making a good crawfish pie is to use the right ingredients and pair them with the right side dishes.

 If you’re serving it as a main dish, then you have a little more leeway.
 You can serve it with rice, potatoes, or even pasta.